Caudrey/SL5_webprog/README.md

 Lecturer    : Anderies, B.Eng., S.Kom., M.Kom.
 #
 Hello, I am Cecilia Audrey Herli from PPTI 12 BCA and this is my profile website.
 This website is made for web development course as a project from my lecturer (Anderies, B.Eng., S.Kom., M.Kom.).
 In here, you can see some of my information and life.
 In addition, you can directly contact me through this website which will be sent to my email or you can use other social media application.
-I made this website using a simple design, hoping that the design will made the website comfortable to be read.
+I made this website using a simple design, hoping that the design will make the website comfortable to be read.